arrow_left_alt

 When managing an online store in Shopware, product data isn't just about names and prices - it's about structure, clarity, and discoverability.
 One of the most powerful yet often misunderstood tools in this ecosystem is product properties.

-Unlike custom fields or configurator options, properties in Shopware are specifically designed to help customers filter, search, and navigate your catalog more effectively.
-They play a vital role not only in user experience (UX) but also in search engine optimization (SEO), product discoverability, and backend efficiency.
+Unlike custom fields or configurator options, properties in Shopware are specifically designed to help customers filter, search, and navigate your catalog more effectively, increasing customer satisfaction and improving customers experience.
+They play a vital role not only in user experience (UX) but also in search engine optimization (SEO), product discoverability, and backend efficiency, through streamlined technical processes as well as improved business processes.

 In this article, we’ll explore: